Rowdy-Battery/Rowdy-Battery-web/README.md

 ## 🧭 Overview

 This project implements a simple e-commerce frontend built with **React** and **React Router**.
-It follows the official Lab 3 instructions and includes navigation, dynamic product rendering, mock orders, a payment flow with props, and an optional fulfillment feature.
+It follows the official Lab 3 instructions and includes navigation, dynamic product rendering, mock orders, a payment flow with props, a security placeholder, and an optional fulfillment feature.

 ---